shakacode/shakapacker/README.md

 ### SWC configuration

-You can try out experimental integration with SWC loader.
-You can read more at [SWC usage docs](./docs/using_swc_loader.md)
+You can try out experimental integration with the SWC loader.
+You can read more at [SWC usage docs](./docs/using_swc_loader.md).

-Please note that if you want opt-in to use SWC, you can skip [React](#react) integration instructions as it is supported out of the box
+Please note that if you want opt-in to use SWC, you can skip [React](#react) integration instructions as it is supported out of the box.

 ### Integrations